baumbit/hashscore/README.md

 ## Use-case examples

 ### Torrents
-Does the torrent file contain the data the the name of the file suggests?
+Does the torrent file contain the data the name of the file suggests?
 A HashScore with a trust of 0 indicates it does not.
 A score of 1 indicates that it does.
 By querying what your trusted peers (other people you trust) thinks, you can now make a qualified guess.

 ### App downloaded from internet
 Can I trust that the app I downloaded from internet does not contain a virus?
 Consult your trusted peers to find out if the URI matches the same hash you have and if it can be trusted or not.